 – The test was easy with a full sized gun (even out of the holster).
 The next evolution is to do the test from concealment with movement on the draw.

 – It was much more challenging with the pocket pistol

 – The laser sped up my times, but made my group size larger.
-When I shot using the laser, I always had 1 very big “flyer” which really expanded my group sizes.
-Not really sure what to think of this.
+When I shot using the laser, I always had at least one very big “flyer” which really expanded my group sizes.
+I’m not really sure what to think of this.
 It may be solely the result of me not being the most experienced laser sight user, or it could be something else.
 The difference wasn’t really different enough to make me worried.